emil-bories-huttel/Master_thesis/README.md

 Overview

-The full thesis is available as a pdf in the repository
+The full thesis is available as a PDF in the repository.
+It broadly examines the measurement of supply skepticism and investigates Bayesian updating behavior related to supply skepticism within the Danish electorate.

 The analysis is implemented in R version 4.2.2, and the scripts are organized into four stages:
 - Data cleaning and preparation
 - Prior and posterior distribution modelling (supply skepticism)
 - Model estimation
-- Post-estimation analysis
+- Post-estimation analysis and vizualisation.

 -------------------------------------------------------------------------------